SpyCooper/KnightsTour/README.md

 There are more than 1 set of move combinations that can achieve this, which is why the code prints out all the possible combinations of moves.

 # To run the program
 To compile the code, you need to run the makefile.
-To run the program, you need to "./a.out 3 3" (the command in the input1.dat in the testcases folder) to check it with the output of the test case.
+To run the program, you need to "./a.exe 3 3" (or the command in the input1.dat in the testcases folder) to check it with the output of the test case.